-Extract Substring Starting from End of String
+How to Easily Extract a Substring from the End of a String

 Extracting a substring starting from the end of a string is a way to select a portion of the string based on the index starting from the last character.
 This can be useful when dealing with certain data formats that require certain characters to be in the last few positions of the string.
 For example, the last three characters of a U.S. zip code could be extracted and stored as its own string.

-Method 1: Use Base R
+Method 1: Utilizing Custom Functions in Base R

 #define function to extract n characters starting from end